Legit-Labs/legitify/README.md

 2. `actions`      - organization GitHub Actions policies (e.g., "GitHub Actions Runs Are Not Limited To Verified Actions")
 3. `member`       - organization members policies (e.g., "Stale Admin Found")
 4. `repository`   - repository level policies (e.g., "Code Review By At Least Two Reviewers Is Not Enforced")
+5. `runner_group` - runner group policies (e.g, "runner can be used by public repositories")

 By default, legitify will analyze all namespaces.
 You can limit only to selected ones with the `--namespace` flag, and then a comma separated list of the selected namespaces.